 Dolphins Daily: September 12th, 2017

-Tre Freeman is your host on today's Dolphins Daily.
-Watch as he provides updates regarding the Dolphins practicing this week in Oxnard, CA prior to Sunday's game against the LA Chargers.
+Xavien Howard your host on today's Dolphins Daily.
+The team returns to practice in Oxnard, CA as they prepare for Sunday's game in Los Angeles against the Chargers.

 Advertisement